Rambalac/ACDDokanNet/Readme.md

 Notes
 -----
 * Copying file from Amazon Cloud Drive into different folder in the same cloud will download file and reupload it back.
-* There is no limit for Upload folder where files for upload are stored.
+* There is no limit for Upload cache folder where file copies for upload are stored.
 * Folders are cached in memory for 60 seconds.
 If you deleted or uploaded some files in other way they will not appear/disappear same time even if you refresh folder, you have to wait up to 60 seconds and then refresh.
+* Communication between Amazon Cloud Drive and this driver is secured by SSL, but there is no built-in way, at least for now, to encrypt files before uploading to Amazon Cloud Drive.

 Prerequisites
 -------------